Linear Strands of Initial Ideals of Determinantal Facet Ideals: Sparse Eagon-Northcott Complexes

 \begin{cor} Adopt notation and hypotheses as in Setup \ref{set:linearStrandSetup}.
 Let $E_\bullet'$ denote the sparse Eagon-Northcott complex with respect to $<$.
-Then $E_\bullet' \otimes R / \sigma$ is a minimal free resolution of the ideal of all squarefree monomials of degree $n$ in $m$ variables, where
+Then $E_\bullet' \otimes R / \sigma$ is a minimal free resolution of the quotient by the ideal of all squarefree monomials of degree $n$ in $m$ variables, where

 \end{cor}

 \begin{proof} This is immediate by Theorem \ref{thm:boocherBnos}. \end{proof}

 \begin{cor} Adopt notation and hypotheses as in Setup \ref{set:linearStrandSetup}.
 Let $E_\bullet'$ denote the sparse Eagon-Northcott complex with respect to $<$.
 Then, under the relabelling